Sysop command and privilege constants.

 - USY_AGESTATS

 - Age demographics.
-Shows user ages, language use, computer systems, et cetera.
+Shows user ages, language use,

 - USY_CLSSTATS